This page is provided for educational purposes. I do not anticipate having Shimano rods in stock in the future.

-The Shimano Honryu Tenkara 44 NP is a new honryu (main stream)
+The Shimano Honryu Tenkara 44 NP is a honryu (main stream)

-tenkara rod.
+tenkara rod, designed for larger streams.
 Despite its length and its classification as a main stream

 rod, this is a finesse rod, not a force rod.